KxSystems/embedPy/README.md

 q).p.qeval"1+2"
 3
 ```
-**NB** Python evaluation (unlike Python _execution_) does not allow side-effects.
+**NB** Python evaluation (unlike Python _execution_) does not allow side effects.
 Thus, any attempt at variable assignment or class definition, will result in an error.
-To execute a string performing variable assignment or class definition,  you can use `.p.e`.
+To execute a string performing side effects,  you should use `.p.e`.
 A more detailed explanation of the difference between `eval` and `exec` in Python can be found [here](https://stackoverflow.com/questions/2220699/whats-the-difference-between-eval-exec-and-compile-in-python)

 ### foreign objects